 The Copenhagen experts use strips of paper on which are written different priorities along with cost-benefit ratios, and they are invited to move them up and down as they debate the academic evidence.
-In setting priorities, they also take into account the feasibility of scaling up interventions and the risk of corruption.
+In setting priorities, they also take into account the feasibility of scaling up interventions and count the feasibility of scaling up interventions and the risk of corruption.